 When melanoma grows deeper into the skin or spreads, treatment becomes more complex.
 It may begin with one of the surgeries described above.
 A patient may need more treatment.
 Other treatments for melanoma include:

-- Immunotherapy: Help the patient’s immune system fight the cancer (example: interferon injections).
+- Immunotherapy: Treatment that helps the patient’s immune system fight the cancer.

 - Chemotherapy: Medicine that kills the cancer cells (and some normal cells).

-- Radiation therapy: X-rays kill the cancer cells (and some normal cells).
+- Radiation therapy: X-rays that kill the cancer cells (and some normal cells).